This article covers some basics about modern firearms – stuff available from the 1930s onward.

 A third quick example is a much rarer weapon, a Mateba Unica.
 Beyond its unique action (it’s one of the very few semi-auto revolvers ever designed), it managed to look like a futuristic revolver, which is no mean feat.
 Part of the unique look is because the barrel is aligned with the bottom chamber, not the top one, to lower felt recoil.
 One of the Section 9 agents in Ghost in the Shell prefers to use Matebas, and Vash the Stampede’s gun in Trigun is built more or less like a Mateba.

-These guns started making a strong showing in fiction in the late 1980s, with the Desert Eagle – a semi-auto available in a variety of a calibres including a custom .50 handgun round, .44 magnum, etc. This huge, powerful Israeli gun became a recurrent figure in movies, video games, role-playing games and the like, though it’s not used by any military or law-enforcement organisation.
+These guns started making a strong showing in fiction in the late 1980s, with the Desert Eagle.
+It is a semi-auto available in a variety of a calibres including a custom .50 handgun round, .44 magnum, etc. This huge, powerful Israeli gun became a recurrent figure in movies, video games, role-playing games and the like, though it’s not used by any military or law-enforcement organisation.

 Similar guns are produced by small gunsmithing companies — one random example would be the LAR Grizzly — but the Desert Eagle clearly dominates this category.